 Allow 24 hours for approval.
 Although we strive to approve events quickly, same-day submissions and requests made around holidays or weekends may experience delays.
 Event times must be current or the request will be rejected.

-Images must be 520px (or less).
+Images may be a maximum of 520px (horizontal).
 If your event is linked to an image, that image must be properly sized or the request will be rejected.

 Please provide a brief description at minimum.
 Requests with no description will be rejected.